ironslob/rapid-api/README.md

 datamodel, and then I can spend my time working on the more challenging parts of a product.

+## Why?

+I'm a big believer that your database model should be entirely independent from your API model.
+If they're interconnected then you will have a difficult time making changes to either without upsetting your API consumers.
+Having a layer between the two gives you more control over making changes as you need to.

 ## How does it work?

 Define a datamodel, then the generator will run your chosen template with the